15 Best Things To Do At Night In Los Angeles, The City Of Angels

 Important Information:

-14. Join a Midnight Movie Screening at New Beverly Cinema
+14. Watch a Midnight Screening at New Beverly Cinema

 Location: 7165 Beverly Blvd, Los Angeles, CA 90036